sriya1011/Unemployement_Analysis/README.md

 # 📉 Unemployment Analysis using Python

 This project performs an **exploratory data analysis (EDA) and visualization** of unemployment trends using Python.
-It aims to **analyze unemployment patterns**, identify key trends, and provide insights through visualizations and summary statistics.
+It aims to **analyze unemployment patterns** during the COVID-19, identify key trends, and provide insights through visualizations and summary statistics.

 ---

 ## 📊 Dataset
-- **Source:** Publicly available unemployment datasets (e.g., Kaggle, government statistics)
+- **Source:** Publicly available unemployment dataset (Kaggle)
 - **Typical Features:**
   - Region / State / Country
   - Year / Month